labs-solo/interface/README.md

 If the token list variables are omitted, the apps load the bundled `/tokenlists/ink.velodrome.json` artifact and autodetect Ink (`57073`) as a default chain for curated lists.

-At minimum set the primary RPC to a public HTTPS endpoint (for example `https://rpc.kraken.com/ink`).
-The stablecoin + hook addresses are used whenever the UI builds calldata for INK, so point them at the canonical contracts deployed for your environment.
+At minimum set the primary RPC to a public HTTPS endpoint (for example `https://rpc-gel.inkonchain.com`).
+The stablecoin address is used whenever the UI builds calldata for INK, so point it at the canonical contract deployed for your environment.

 ### Step-by-step: running `apps/web` locally